 The upside is that we are in a needed confrontation.
 A problem well named is enabling.
 Nature, as the above quotation suggests, is god-like, we are part of it and there is tremendous energy and creativity available.
 There are potentials for new connections within ourselves, with others and other than human life.
 A recovery of care.

-If one accepts the confrontation it is wise to join with others in groups such as Extinction Rebellion and Stop HS2 for support and to prevent being overwhelmed.
+If one accepts the confrontation it is wise to join with others for support and to prevent being overwhelmed.
+I find Extinction Rebellion and protests against the HS2 railway hugely heartening in their ethos as well as in meaningful and effective in raising consciousness.

 Richard Power’s novel Overstory is both a gripping novel and a sound account of how humans are completely dependent on trees.